python/devguide/committing.rst

   dedicated to maintenance of the work before the work gets integrated in the main repository.

+  An exception to this rule: you can make a quick edit through the web UI of GitHub, in which case the branch you create can exist for less than 24 hours.
+  This exception should not be abused and be left only for very simple changes.

 * You should not commit directly into the ``master`` branch, or any of the maintenance branches (currently ``2.7`` or ``3.6``).
 You should commit against your own feature branch, and create a pull request.